tomgade09/ElectronInMagneticBottle/README.md

 Additionally, some code is written in C to optimize a few computationally intensive functions.
 See below for info on building for your platform, as well as developing your own C functions to extend the functionality of MagBottlePy.

 ## Compatibility
 MagBottlePy is compatible with all flavors of Python, OS platforms (Darwin is untested, but should work), and 32/64 bit architectures as long as you don't need to visualize the results.
-If visualization is desired, at the moment, there must be a version of VPython 5 or 6 available to Python.
-This means Python 3 is out on all platforms, as well as VPython visualization on Linux (to the knowledge of the author at the time of writing), unfortunately.
+If visualization is desired, at the moment, there must be a version of VPython 5 or 6 available to Python (http://vpython.org/).
+This means Python 3 is out on all platforms, as well as VPython visualization on Linux (to the knowledge of the author at the time of writing - since there is no VPython Linux version), unfortunately.
 Perhaps other visualization engines will be examined in the future and will be added.
 We'll see.

+So, to summarize, visualization is Windows only: 32 bit Python 2.7 through VPython, or 64 bit Python 2.7 through OpenGL/MinVR2 (32 bit may work too, just haven't tested that extensively).

 ## Dependencies
 SciPy, NumPy, [VPython (aka Visual) AND/OR PyOpenGL] (see above - Compatibility)